My Son, the Folk Singer

 My Son, the Folk Singer is an album by Allan Sherman, released by Warner Bros.
 Records in 1962.
 On the album sleeve, the title appears directly below the words "Allan Sherman's mother presents."

-The album, recorded before a live audience, is filled with Jewish culture references and in-jokes.
+The album, recorded before a live audience, is filled with reference to Jewish culture and in-jokes.
 His second album followed suit.
 The album was nominated for a Grammy Award for Album of the Year (other than classical) at the 5th Annual Grammy Awards.